For more detailed information including pricing, customization, and shipping:

 In the manufacturing of animal feed, palm acid oil (PAO) is used as a raw material

 Palm acid oil (PAO) is used as the base material for biodiesel manufacturing.

 Palm acid oil is used to manufacture palm-based different fatty acids for industrial uses.
 Mainly palmitic acid, oleic acid, stearic acid, and linoleic acid are manufactured from palm acid oil.
-Since it is cheaper compare to crude palm oil, so it finds applications in the manufacturing of low-cost fatty acid for industrial applications.
+Since it is cheaper compared to crude palm oil, so it finds applications in the manufacturing of low-cost fatty acids for industrial applications.

 Palm acid oil also can be used to manufacture various palm-based fatty acids such as palmitic acid, oleic acid, stearic acid, and linoleic acid.

 Palm acid oil (PAO) is used as a raw material in the production process of laundry soaps